Vyvanse: What Is the Half-Life of Vyvanse, a Popular ADHD Medication?

 Vyvanse is typically taken once a day and should be taken with food.

-Vyvanse Half-Life: What is the Half-Life of Vyvanse?
+Vyvanse Half-Life: What Is the Half-Life of Vyvanse?

 A medication's half-life is the time it takes to remove half of the substance from the body.
 It measures how long it takes for the medication to lose its effectiveness in your body.